nikolinasostaric/nikolinasostaric.github.io/_pages/teaching.md

 In academic year 2024/2025, I will be a member of TU Delft Teaching Academy Panel.

+Starting in 2025, I joined Innovation in Delft Engineering Education (IDEE) on the topic of Teaching and Learning in the Age of AI.

 From January 2025, I will start the project "AI-enhanced programming education for applied scientists" as a TU Delft Education Fellow.